deluan/techbeats/source/_posts/2010-11-01-apache-shiro-tags-for-facelets-securing-your-jsf-pages.markdown

 categories: [java, jsf, shiro]
 ---

-First, a little introduction.
+First, a small introduction.
 You can skip it and go straight to the [source code](http://github.com/deluan/shiro-faces), if you want.

 I started working with [Apache Shiro](http://shiro.apache.org/) when it was still called JSecurity, and I have to